johnnyreilly/throttle-requests-react-hook/README.md

 The `useThrottleRequests` hook returns 2 properties:

 - `throttle` - a `ThrottledProgress<TData>` that contains how far through the number of requests being made we are including the responses and errors obtained.
+  - `totalRequests` - the number of requests that will be made
+  - `errors` - the errors that came from failed requests
+  - `values` - the responses that came from successful requests
+  - `percentageLoaded` - a value between 0 and 100 which represents the percentage of request that have been completed (whether successfully or not)
+  - `loading` - whether the throttle is currently processing requests

 - `updateThrottle` - an object which exposes 3 functions:
   - `queueRequests` - the function to which you pass the requests that should be queued and executed in a throttled fashion
   - `requestSucceededWithData` - the function which is called if a request succeeds to provide the data